 Note: In one upload window you can upload up to three files with a total of 60MB.
 However each document has a maximum file size of 21MB per document.
 If your document is larger, you’ll need to upload it as multiple files.

-It is important that you include a list of the goods and/or services you market, or intend to market, under the proposed trade mark.
-This is called a specification of goods or services.
+When you request an S&PA report you need to include a list of all the goods and services you intend to use the trade mark for.
+This is called a specification of goods and services.

-You will also need to list the class or classes that the goods or services fall in.
+Your specification will also need to list the class or classes that the goods and services fall in.
 This is referred to as the classification of your goods or services.
 See more information about classifying your goods and/or services.

 4. Name and address details